-Postgraduate research is vital to ESALA’s critical dynamism and international profile.
+Postgraduate research is vital to the critical dynamism and international profile of the School of Architecture and Landscape Architecture (ESALA).
 Studying for a PhD/MPhil/MSc by Research in Architecture, you will be contributing to the UK’s largest centre for the study of architecture and environmental design: a world leader in its field.

 The programme offers you the chance to study architecture in all its aspects and you will be immersed in an interdisciplinary environment which draws on a wide variety of specialisms.
 These include design, the history and theory of architecture and urbanism, sustainability, technology, architectural conservation, digital media, landscape architecture and salutogenic environments, and architectural criticism.

-Research is central to the life of Architecture within ESALA.
-It motivates both the intellectual and creative facets of our activities, as well as driving our collaborations with a broad range of external institutions, both within the UK and internationally.
+Research underpins our intellectual and creative activity, as well as driving our collaborations with a broad range of external institutions, both within the UK and internationally.

 We actively encourage research projects that challenge conventional modes of practice and thought and which can make a positive impact on government policy making and on people’s lives.
 We also seek to develop research that addresses global challenges, exploring environmental resilience and sustainable development.